 Management Issues Objective Actions Performance and/or Completion Criteria Comments regeneration and any revegetation measures.
 3).
 The results from the monitoring to be reported in the Annual Review submitted to the DP&E in accordance with the Project Approval.
 Rehabilitation of the first two tiers of the northern extent of the Western Overburden Emplacement was undertaken in mid 2020 with the planting of native tube stock sourced from a local nursery.
 Further rehabilitation with tube stock was undertaken in spring 2021 on the next completed batter.
-Spray grass seeding of the next two completed batters in this area was scheduled for autumn 2022 but had to be delayed due to prolonged wet weather The progress of this rehabilitation is reported in the (A) All (1 (2 (2 (2 (2 (2 (2 (2 (2 (2 (2 (2 (2 (2 A) All Annual Review.
+Spray grass seeding of the next two completed batters in this area was scheduled for autumn and spring 2022 but had to be delayed due to prolonged wet weather.
+Rehabilitation of this area is scheduled for spring 2023.
+The progress of this rehabilitation is reported in the Annual Review.
 Weeds Control and/or reduce weeds, particularly Serrated Tussock.
 All weed control activities will be undertaken by suitably qualified contractors.
-Weed control activities will be subject to, and augment, revegetation work being undertaken by the bush regeneration specialist.
-1).
-All weed control and reduction activity will be undertaken in accordance with the requirements of the Goulburn Mulwaree Shire Council.
-Gunlake implements weed control in accordance with the Goulburn-Mulwaree Council policy publications Management Plan for the
+Weed control activities will be subject to, and augment, All weed control and reduction activity will be undertaken in accordance with the requirements of the Gunlake implements weed control in accordance with the Goulburn-Mulwaree Council